 How do I make changes to my campers’ schedule?

 Changes can be made by calling the camp office, 914-273-8500.

 All campers are grouped based on age.
 After the Monday morning assessment, campers will be moved around based on skill level, so they are in a comfortable social environment as well as skilled.

 SUNY Purchase is a sprawling 500 acre campus in the heart of Westchester County with state of the art facilities.
 Just minutes from the Greenwich border and 23 miles from Manhattan the campus is easily accessible from all major highways.

 735 Anderson Hill Road.
 Purchase NY 10577

 The SUNY Purchase College Pool is an indoor pool, fully staffed with certified lifeguards.
-Campers have the option of recreational swim for 45 minutes to an hour a day.
+Campers will have the option of recreational swim each week.

 Campers will be given a Deep-Water Test overseen by a Water Safety Instructor.
-This test is done every Monday and Wednesday of camp, campers don’t need to take it more than once unless they wish to try and move up a level.
+This test is done at the beginning of each session, campers don’t need to take it more than once unless they wish to try and move up a level.